pimvanriezen/opticon/README.md

 ```

 The next time you issue a request, the client will use a cached version of the
-Keystone token it acquired with your username and password.
-If you’re having
+token it acquired with your username and password.
+If you’re having issues with
-issues with your key, you can remove the cache file manually, it is stored in
+your key, you can remove the cache file manually, it is stored in
 `$HOME/.opticon-token-cache`.

 Since this account only has one tenant, for the rest of this documentation, we